HantosNorbert/Raymarching-in-Jack/README.md

 ## Development Process, Testing

 As I mentioned before, the development process was done in Python.
-The first version was built in ShaderToy: the $\text{SDF}$, the raymarcher, the Phong model, they are all standard stuff and can put together easily.
-Next I wrote a Python code with float numbers, but custom `Vec3` class and overloaded functions.
+The first version was built in Shadertoy: the $\text{SDF}$, the raymarcher, the Phong model, they are all standard stuff and can be put together easily.
+Next I wrote a Python code with the built-in float numbers, but custom `Vec3` class and overloaded functions.
 The code is slightly longer and slower, but still quick for testing.

 Next I developed the `Float316` class and all the related functions in Python.
 I wrote many test functions, especially for the `Float316` and `Vec3` classes.
 This would have been extremely painful in Jack/Hack, and I ran into many issues that I was able to debug in Python fairly easily.

 Once it was done, I brought the classes and functions one-by-one to Jack, and randomly tested the functionaly there as well (I created `print()` functions for `Float316` and `Vec3`).
 Do Python and Jack agree on the multiplication of the same numbers?
 Does the $\text{SDF}$ gives the same answer to certain 3D coordinates?
-Does the pixel in the $42$nd row and $55$th column has the same `Float316` color value?
+Does the pixel in the 42nd row and 55th column has the same `Float316` color value?

 One issue I hadn't talk about is the memory allocations.
 Since alloc/dealloc is very demanding on the Hack machine, I wanted to allocate all the necessary memory in the beginning, and never deal with memory during the actual computations.
 So, such a version of the float multiplication is unacceptable:
 ```
 var Float316 result, f1, f2;
 let f1 = Float316.new(...);
 let f2 = Float316.new(...);
-let result = Float316.mul(f1, f2); // mul creates a new object
-//    with mul = f1 * f2
+let result = Float316.mul(f1, f2);  // mul creates a new object with mul = f1 * f2
 ```

 Instead, every `Float316` is either a parameter or a static variable with a meaningful name, allocated at `init()` time.
 Usually the first parameter of the function is where the result will be filled into; and the function does not change the value of its other parameters.